mjaddis/rdss-message-api-specification/README.md

 ## Topology

 The following diagram describes the topology of the Messaging system (the diagram can be edited using [Microsoft Visio](https://products.office.com/en-gb/visio/flowchart-software).
-The source is provided in the [`topology/topology.vsdx`](topology/topology.vsdx) file.)
+The source is provided in the [`topology/topology.vsdx`](topology/topology.vsdx) file).

 The following stencils are used in the creation of the diagram: